SkelegonDK/ElevenTools/README.md

 - CSV support for batch processing
 - Review and playback of generated audio
 - Ollama integration for local language model processing
+- OpenRouter integration for translations and language processing
+- **OpenRouter model selection with fuzzy search** - Discover and select from available OpenRouter models with intelligent search
+- **Free model filtering** - Filter to show only zero-cost models for cost-effective translations

 ## Installation